 Step 4: Continue Your Nursing Education Journey

 The first step in becoming a nurse is nursing school.
 But it’s not that simple.
-You need to choose a program (CNA, LPN, ADN, BSN) figure out what prerequisites and other requirements you need for that program, figure out how to pay for school, and oh so much more.
+You need to choose a program (CNA, LPN, ADN, BSN) figure out what prerequisites and other requirements you need for that program, determine how to pay for school, and oh so much more.

 When it comes to nursing school, there are a LOT of options available, but which is right for you will depend on your overall career goals, your financial situation, and a number of other factors.
 Here are the different nursing programs available.

-A certified nursing assistant, or CNA, help patients with activities of daily living and other healthcare needs under the direct supervision of a Registered Nurse (RN) or Licensed Practical Nurse (LPN).
-CNA’s are also commonly referred to as a Nursing Assistant, Patient Care Assistant (PCA), or a Nurse’s Aid.
+A certified nursing assistant, or CNA, helps patients with activities of daily living and other healthcare needs under the direct supervision of a registered nurse (RN) or licensed practical nurse (LPN).
+CNA’s are also commonly referred to as a nursing assistants, patient care assistants (PCA), or nurse aides.

 This is a good option for individuals that need to work during school, want to get healthcare experience for their application (some nursing programs make having your CNA a requirement), or determine which aspect of nursing is the best fit.

 Education: State-approved education program that includes both instruction on the principles of nursing and supervised clinical work.